-Global health authorities are sounding the alarm over the potential for a “looming pandemic” following multiple outbreaks of highly pathogenic avian and swine influenza around the world.
+For some time now, global health authorities have been sounding the alarm over the potential for a “looming pandemic” following multiple outbreaks of highly pathogenic avian influenza around the world.
+Swine influenza has also been a concern in recent years.

-Meanwhile, research from the United States Department of Agriculture-Agricultural Research Service revealed a startling pattern of transmission of influenza A. This strain is responsible for the 2009 H1N1 pandemic (known as “pdm09”) between humans and pigs.
+Also in 2023, research from the United States Department of Agriculture-Agricultural Research Service revealed a startling pattern of transmission of influenza A. This strain was responsible for the 2009 H1N1 pandemic (known as “pdm09”) between humans and pigs.

 Since 2009, the virus has been passed from humans to pigs approximately 370 times, leading to evolutionary changes in the virus that could increase its ability to infect humans.